 Measuring and analyzing calcium and contractility in isolated cardiomyocytes offers important insights into cardiac function.
 However, traditional methods of obtaining EC coupling data are somewhat limited to lower throughput — for many applications, particularly drug discovery research, this presents a big challenge.
 Additionally, low throughput data acquisition and analysis may lack the statistical power necessary to fully resolve differences, or changes, in cardiac function.
 Isolated myocytes can behave heterogeneously, thus greater sample numbers are essential for accurate and reliable modeling of cardiac behavior.

-During this webinar sponsored by IonOptix, Michiel Helmes, PhD will discuss recent advancements in instrumentation that address the shortfalls of low throughput EC coupling characterization.
-Specifically, Dr. Helmes will explain the technology behind faster data acquisition and analysis, as well as improvements to the studies that offer more data acquisition fidelity, and automated data collection.
-He will offer insights into best-practices for proper EC coupling measurement and highlight improvements to data handling, namely faster, automated data analysis.
+During this webinar sponsored by IonOptix, Michiel Helmes, PhD discusses recent advancements in instrumentation that address the shortfalls of low throughput EC coupling characterization.
+Specifically, Dr. Helmes explains the technology behind faster data acquisition and analysis, as well as improvements to the studies that offer more data acquisition fidelity, and automated data collection.
+He offers insights into best-practices for proper EC coupling measurement and highlight improvements to data handling, namely faster, automated data analysis.